Dry Skin? 7 Moisturizing Mistakes to Stop Making

 Dry Skin Tip #1: Prep Your Skin Your Moisture With a Toner

 After cleansing your complexion and before applying moisturizer, be sure to prep the skin on your face for moisture with a facial toner.
-Facial toners can help to remove any excess dirt and impurities left over after cleansing and can balance your skin’s pH.
+Facial toners can help remove any excess dirt and impurities left over after cleansing and balance your skin’s pH.

 Toners can be notoriously drying, so make sure to opt for a hydrating option.
 One of our favorites is the Nuria Hydrate Moisturizing Toner, formulated with mallow root, rose oil, aloe leaf juice and chamomile to soften, hydrate and treat dry skin.

 Dry Skin Tip #2: Use a Serum or Facial Oil Before Moisturizing

 While serums and facial oils aren’t an absolute necessity for your skin-care routine, they do help lock in extra moisture.
-Serums can give you a moisture boost and simultaneously target other skin concerns such as signs of aging.
-We recommend opting for an antioxidant serum that’s formulated with vitamin C, such as SkinCeuticals C E Ferulic.
+Serums can give you a moisture boost and simultaneously target other skin concerns such as signs of aging, acne and discoloration.
+We recommend opting for a hydrating serum like L’Oréal Paris Revitalift Derm Intensives 1.5% Pure Hyaluronic Acid Serum.

 In addition to prepping your skin for moisture, you may also want to consider applying a hydrating overnight mask once or twice a week.
 Overnight masks can help hydrate and replenish the skin during its regeneration process — AKA while you’re asleep — and leave the skin looking and feeling soft, smooth and hydrated come morning.
-We’re big fans of the Lancôme Énergie De Vie Night Mask.
-It’s packed with ingredients such as cranberry, lemon balm and ginseng and formulated to help your skin feel softer and more hydrated.
+We’re big fans of the Vichy Aqualia Thermal Night Spa cream because it wraps your skin in ultra-comforting hydration while you sleep so you can wake up with a supple, soft complexion in the morning.